 The end sign (Neptune) includes several segments of audio listening, these are ‘Neptune’, ‘Beyond Neptune’ and ‘Beyond the Solar System’.
 It is also the beginning of the trail ‘A Comet’s Journey’ that goes backwards to the Sun.
 A rest area would be appropriate here as people take their time listening to the audio segments and reflecting from this unique vantage point back to the heart of the Solar System and the infinite space beyond.

-All trails beyond 100 yards can be set in a linear or loop layout.
+Trails can be set in a linear or loop layout.